Classical and Modern Languages Department

-The SITE (Study Intercultural Training Experience) Program is an internship opportunity for English-speaking teaching assistants in schools of Lombardy, Italy.
+The Study Intercultural Training Experience (SITE) Program is an internship opportunity for English-speaking teaching assistants in schools of Lombardy, Italy.
 It is an opportunity for students or recent graduates from US Universities who wish to get a better understanding of the Italian language and culture, while assisting local teachers and getting professional training on teaching methods.
 Since 2012, only candidates nominated by universities that have signed the Memorandum of Understanding (MoU) will have priority in the SITE internship selection process.
 Every year, around 40 positions and scholarships are available.
 Classical and Modern Languages does have a Memorandum of Understanding and is assured that at least one Truman applicant will be selected to participate each year.
-For more information, visit siteprogram.wix.com/site.

 Truman State University Financial Services Trip: Mid-Semester Break in Chicago